grommunio/admin-api/doc/rst/grommunio-admin-connect.rst

    where protocol is either http or https.
 If omitted, the protocol is auto-detected, with https taking precendence over http.
 If no port is specified, the default ports 8080 (http) and 8443 (https) are used.
+   Default is *localhost*.
 ``PASSWORD``
    Password to use for authentication.
 Default is to prompt.
 ``USER``
    User to use for authentication.
-Defaults is *admin*.
+Default is *admin*.
 ``--auto-save ACTION``
    Choose automatic action for received files when filesystem redirection is enabled.
 Possible actions are: